Company Overview, Pricing, and Features

 Lastly, you can get all of their themes in All themes package for $399.
 It will give you unlimited domain usage, 1-year support, and updates and Photoshop PSD.

-- best e-commerce WP solution
+- Best eCommerce WP solution

-- great responsive themes
+- Great responsive themes

-- no native page builder
+- No native page builder

-- limited support
+- Limited support

-- hidden costs
+- Hidden costs

-It might not be the most intuitive e-commerce solution out there, but the end results for your customers are always beautiful and really easy to use.
+It might not be the most intuitive eCommerce solution out there, but the end results for your customers are always beautiful and really easy to use.
 While there are some hidden expenses via some plugins that will cost you.
-But even with the all slightly bad things we mentioned, there are a lot of great sides and it is a favorite among e-commerce developers and designers with a reason.
-It is robust and best WP integrated solution out there and if you are on a budget, you can use one of their free design themes, mainly Storefront.
+But even with the all slightly bad things we mentioned, there are a lot of great sides and it is a favorite among eCommerce developers and designers for a reason.
+It is a robust and the best WP integrated solution out there and if you are on a budget, you can use one of their free design themes, mainly Storefront.